 USA

-ESPN has rights to US coverage of the tournament and will be airing it on ESPN, ESPN2.
+ESPN has rights to US coverage of the tournament and will be airing it on ESPN and ESPN2.
 Live streams can be accessed on ESPN+ and the ESPN mobile app.
-To view these streams, you’ll need to sign in with credentials from a US cable TV provider (assuming ESPN is included in your cable package) or purchase an individual ESPN+ subscription (which costs $11.99 per month or $119.99 per year).
-There’s currently no free trial period.
+To view these streams, you’ll need to sign in with credentials from a US cable TV provider (assuming ESPN is included in your cable package) or purchase an individual ESPN+ subscription which costs USD $12.99 per month or $129.99 per year.
+There’s currently no free trial period however.

 If you’re already subscribed to these services but happen to be outside of the US, you can connect to a US VPN server and log in normally.